 (x) If the Relevant Transmission Licensee or the User(s) become aware that a change is needed to a Local Switching Procedure, they must inform The Company immediately.
 Where The Company has been informed of a need for a change, or The Company proposes a change, The Company shall notify both the affected User and the Relevant Transmission Licensee and will initiate discussions to agree a change to the Local Switching Procedure.
 The principles applying to the establishment of a new Local Switching Procedure shall then apply to the discussion and agreement of any changes.

+APPENDIX 1 - National Electricity Transmission System Warnings and Notices Tables